Facebook parent Meta slashes another 10,000 jobs

 “This will be tough and there’s no way around that,” said CEO Mark Zuckerberg.
 “It will mean saying goodbye to talented and passionate colleagues who have been part of our success.”

 The Menlo Park, California, company has invested billions of dollars to realign its focus on the metaverse.
-In February it posted lower fourth-quarter profit and revenue, hurt by a downturn in the online advertising market and competition from rivals such as TikTok.
+In February it said a downturn in online advertising and competition from rivals such as TikTok weighed on results.

 “As I’ve talked about efficiency this year, I’ve said that part of our work will involve removing jobs — and that will be in service of both building a leaner, more technical company and improving our business performance to enable our long term vision,” said Zuckerberg.